Aug 08, 2020 03:43Mobile Apps for Android / iOS: FAQ

 Note: On Huawei P8, P9 and some other devices with EMUI version <= 5, the apps are not allowed to receive notifications when not running.
 They must be authorized explicitly in the battery saving settings.

-- Xiaomi: Security (App) -> Permissions -> Autostart - Enable the option for Willdix and restart the app
+Xiaomi (: Security (App) -> Permissions -> Autostart - Enable the option for Wildix and restart the app

 To disable push notifications and disconnect from VoIP and Presence server, open the app and set user status to Offline.
 Otherwise, log out from the app.